antoniodemax/Week-1-Toy-problems/README.md

 # studentsgradeGenerator Function
 The user inputs the scores and determines whether the grades are defined

+# Question
+Write a program that prompts the user to input student marks.
+The input should be between 0 and 100.
+Then output the correct grade:

+A > 79, B - 60 to 79, C - 49 to 59, D - 40 to 49, E - less 40.

+Solution
+Two prompt routines are used by this program: one asks the user to enter the student's name, and the other requests the student's mark.
+The computer checks to see if the markers input ranges from 0 to 100 before starting the grading process; if it does, the procedure moves forward.
+Should the user enter a mark that is invalid, an output indicating such will be displayed.
+At last, it prints the student's name, mark, and grade after computing their grade using the grading scheme specified in the question.
+Simply invoke the main function to begin using the software.
+The user will be prompted to enter the student's name and grades, and the grade, marks, and student name will be output to the console.

 # Description
 The 'studentgradeGenerator' prompts the user to the student's grades and scores as follows:
 *A:scores are between 79 to 100.